juniorsundarCasual/TGT/vault/volume-5.chapter-305.md

 ____

 The next game went more quickly.
 Shuri was suspicious that something fishy was taking place during the times when Marie closed her eyes.
-She wanted to test this hypothesis, and thus she imposed a time crunch within the game.
+Wanting to test this hypothesis, she imposed a time crunch within the game.
 Luckily, Marie was amicable to Shuri's demands and followed through.

 'There it is!'
 Marie's eyes closed.
 Due to the time crunch, though, the duration was shorter.
 But the move that followed was different.
-It wasn't so blatantly asinine.
-It held a purpose.
+It wasn't so blatantly asinine for it held a purpose.

 The purpose?
 To throw a wrench into Shuri's game plan!
 As a veteran player and 'gifted' genius, Shuri was able to see multiple steps into a game and plan ahead.
 This was how she beat her usual opponents.
 For every move there were very few logical reactionary or actionary moves the opponent could make.
 Taking those into consideration, one could possibly see five or six steps ahead depending on how well their minds could conceptualise a game.
 For Shuri, she could foresee seven steps.
 Unfortunately, Marie's single move had targeted this exact seventh step and overturned the entire sequence.

 As soon as Marie's finger left the piece, she looked up and shot a challenging smirk.

 Shuri stumbled, new plans had to be made, and she had to redirect her entire attention to the game.
-But alas, the brief moment cost her.
-She was cornered.
+But alas, the brief moment cost her and she was cornered.

 "Checkmate!"
 Marie chortled.